pilotmoon/popclipweb/site/guide/index.md

 Finally, there is the [Extensions Directory](/extensions/), a dedicated section of the site for browsing and searching for ready-made extensions to add to PopClip.

-## About PopClip

-### About the developer

-PopClip is not made by a large company or even a small team; it's made by one person.
-Nick Moore.
-I'm also the one writing this user guide.
-I'm from the UK and my native language is English.
-To get in touch, see [Support and Feedback](/support).

-#### About "Pilotmoon Software"

-Pilotmoon Software (website: [pilotmoon.com](https://pilotmoon.com/)) is not actually a company but just business name that I chose when starting out.
-I have put out a few other apps over the years, but these days I focus on PopClip.
-PopClip's home page used to be over at pilotmoon.com/popclip, so you'll see that domain name in various places.
-Hopefully, everything redirects to the right place here on the new site, but if you find a broken link, please let me know.

-### Languages
+## Languages and Translation

-PopClip's user interface is available English, Chinese (Traditional and Simplified), French, German, Italian, Japanese, Korean, Portuguese, Russian, Slovak, Spanish, and Turkish.
+PopClip's user interface is developed in English and is translated into Chinese (Traditional and Simplified), French, German, Italian, Japanese, Korean, Portuguese, Russian, Slovak, Spanish, and Turkish.
+These translations have been produced by a mixture of paid professional translators and volunteer users.

+Users can contribute translations in their own language using the CrowdIn platform.
+If you would like to add or suggest changes to translations please go to: [Pilotmoon Apps project on CrowdIn](https://crowdin.com/project/pilotmoon-apps).
+If your language does not exist in the project, send me an email so I can add it.

 The documentation only available in English.